Hephlin/IRCPort/README.md

 # IRCPort
-# this will port rpc-dll
+# this will port irc-dll